Nation's top coronavirus expert Dr. Anthony Fauci forced to beef up security as death threats increase

-(CNN) -- Dr. Anthony Fauci, the country's top medical expert on the novel coronavirus pandemic and a member of President Donald Trump's coronavirus task force, is facing threats to his personal safety and now requires personal security from law enforcement at all times, including at his home, according to a report from CNN.
+(CNN) -- Dr. Anthony Fauci, the country's top medical expert on the coronavirus pandemic and a member of President Donald Trump's coronavirus task force, is facing threats to his personal safety and now requires personal security from law enforcement at all times, including at his home, a source confirms to CNN.

 A law enforcement official told CNN that the Department of Health and Human Services Inspector General, the agency's law enforcement arm, asked the US Marshals Service for assistance following threats to Fauci.
 The Marshals then deputized HHS officers to act as personal security for the doctor.